fbpx

 6. Bike cleaning for mountain bike suspension tuning enthusiasts

 Spray your bike down with a water hose immediately after use before the dirt dries.
 Avoid the hard jet of high-pressure cleaners.
-Avoid using high-pressure air or water when cleaning around these areas, as they can force dirt or water in.
+Avoid using high-pressure air or water especially when cleaning around areas like bearings, screws or suspension elements, as it can force dirt or water in.
 When cleaning suspension, wipe around the seals and stanchion with a clean microfiber rag.
 Keep stanchion and fork/shock seals clean to increase the longevity of your suspension components.

 7. Maintenance for mountain bike suspension parts

 If you ride often we suggest to service your mountain bike suspension parts every 20 – 40 rides.
 For more recreational styles of mountain biking, we suggest to do it once per year during an annual overhaul/tune-up.
-Every 6 Months-1 Year.
-Make sure to do regular maintenance on your suspension components.
-Average riders should have their forks and shocks serviced about once a year.
-If you race or ride frequently, this maintenance interval may need to be shorter
+Make sure to do regular maintenance and cleaning on your suspension components.
+If you race or ride frequently, this maintenance interval may need to be even shorter.
+Keep track of your mountain bike maintenances with SAGLY.
+Connect SAGLY to strava an import riding mileage.
+Get notified whenever a maintenance is due.
+Read the guides and even carry out instructions by yourself.
+This helps you save money.

 8. How much does a shock service cost?

-Basic service is just that: basic.
 You will need some tools and supplies which will likely cost you $80-150 depending on what you got and what you want to do.
-For your annual service, you should do lowers service on the fork and your air can on the rear shock
+This is for a basic service.

 9. How do I measure stroke length?